ttran375/math210/lab2/main.md

 x - 4z = 7
 \end{cases} $$

-To solve this system, we can use matrix methods or substitution/elimination.
-Here we use matrix methods.
+To solve this system, we use matrix methods.

-Write the augmented matrix:
+Step 1: Write the augmented matrix.

 $$ \begin{bmatrix}
 3 & -1 & 1 & | & 1 \\